AlieZheng/WebSocketPlayground/README.md

     showNotification("Your session is active!");
   } else if (data.result === "rejected" || data.result === "terminated") {
     showNotification("Your session was terminated");
-    connection.stop();
+    // IMPORTANT: Client MUST disconnect when rejected or terminated
+    // The server sends this message before the connection is terminated connection.stop();
   }
 });